fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository) | [Back to CollectionGeneralInfo](#collectiongeneralinfo)

 #### CollectionDescription
 **Description:** &#x1F4A5; The CollectionDescription element provides a human readable description of the collection.
 It should contain a description of the content of the collection.
 The content of the CollectionDescription element will be used as the human readable description in interfaces.
 Its content can be queried by repositories for free-text metadata search.
-Data producers can provide CollectionDescription values for multiple interface languages.

 	Discovery:					searchable
 	Display:					page, list (excerpt)